 - Alcohol

 - Drugs

 - Any device associated with the use of drugs

 - Synthetic cannabis

 - Chemicals

 - Cigarettes or tobacco or vape pens

 - Knives or other weapons

 - Chewing gum

 - Lighters/Matches

 - Explosive or dangerous materials (fireworks)

 - Marker pens

 - Skateboards

 - Gang-associated clothing/accessories

 - Portable speakers

-- 3. Electronic Devices are permitted at school, but students are discouraged from bringing these unnecessarily.
-Classroom use of electronic devices, such as cameras, iPods, iPads, laptops and tablets, as tools for learning is increasing.
+- 2. Electronic Devices are permitted at school, but students are discouraged from bringing these unnecessarily.
+Classroom use of electronic devices, such as cameras, iPads, laptops and tablets, as tools for learning is increasing.
 However, use of these in the classroom is at the discretion of the teacher and must be appropriate to purpose.

 Cellphones: While cellphones are permitted at school, use of cellphones at school must be appropriate.
 It is not acceptable or appropriate for students to send/receive text messages or phone calls in class.
 If appropriate, permission may be given by teachers for cellphones to be used as a tool for learning, eg to take a photo, to video record an experiment, or to access information.
 When not used for these purposes, during class time, at assemblies, and between classes, cellphones are to be switched off and in bags, packed away or out of sight.
+Earphones/AirPods should remain in bags and should not be seen around school.